bioinfo-pf-curie/mpiSORT/docs/README.md

 To reduce further the memory required you can use as input a SAM file that contains the reads from only one chromosome (as those provided with [mpiBWAByChr](https://github.com/bioinfo-pf-curie/mpiBWA)) and pass it with the option `-u` to `mpiSORT`.
 The total memory needed in this case is around 2.5 times the size of the individual SAM size.
 This method is also better for cluster jobs distribution.

+To get a good understanding of the memory management with mpiSORT read with attention the [Benchmark](#benchmark)

 ### Cpu

 Due to the bitonic sorting, the algorithm is optimized for power of 2 number of CPU.
 Therefore, it is mandatory to set the `-n` parameter of `mpirun` to 2, 4, 8, 16, 32, etc. in order to ensure for optimal performance.
 For example, `mpirun -n 4 mpiSORT examples/data/HCC1187C_70K_READS.sam ${HOME}/mpiSORTExample`